fireship-io/flamethrower/README.md

 Status: Meme

-An 2kB zero-config router and prefetcher that makes static sites feel like a blazingly fast SPA.
+A 2kB zero-config router and prefetcher that makes static sites feel like a blazingly fast SPA.

 ## Why?